Table of Contents

 Answer: Immediately notify the University Police and report the accident.
 If possible do not move the vehicles.
 An officer will arrive, and make a complete accident report.
 All parties involved can usually pick up a copy of the accident report after 3 working days.

-Answer: Fines may be paid in person at the University Police Department on in the basement of Keller Hall, or paid online.
+Answer: Fines may be paid in person at the University Police Department in the basement of Keller Hall.

 "Working Together for a Safer Community"